 - Homemade Elmo and Cookie Monster 2nd Birthday CakeMy son loved Elmo and Cookie when he was 2.
 I made him this Elmo and Cookie Monster 2nd birthday cake. … Read more

-- Easy Homemade Cookie Monster Birthday CakeI made this Cookie Monster Birthday Cake for my mum for her birthday.
-I really wanted to make a character … Read more
+- Cute Homemade 2D Carved Cookie Monster CakeI made this Cookie Monster cake for my son’s 2nd birthday and it was the talk of the party.
+I … Read more

 It took two boxed cake mixes and made a 9×13 and a 9” round for this Cookie Monster cake.
 I simply cut away what did not look like cookie’s body shape and I took the excess and made his arms with it.
 I then took two cupcakes for his eyes and frosted the cake with canned frosting which I tinted blue with frosting coloring.
 Frosted an initial crumb layer and then piped frosting to look like his fur over it.
 I frosted the eye cupcakes and piped his mouth on to finish the cake.
 I took cookies and pushed them down into his mouth and in his hand.